-Attendance and promptness to class will be monitored.
+- 1. Attendance and promptness to class will be monitored.
 Students must sign in at the beginning of each lecture/presentation and document the time of arrival.
-One point will be deducted each time for tardiness and 2 points for each unexcused absence.

-2. Practical exams: There will be one midterm laboratory practical, and one final lab practical.
+One percentage point will be deducted each occurrence of tardiness and 2 percentage points will be deducted for each unexcused absence. - 2.
+Practical exams: There will be one midterm laboratory practical, and one final lab practical.
 All exams will be comprehensive over the total material of the course and all students must take all exams.
 If a student does not or cannot take the final due to an emergency, then plans must be made at the discretion of the professor to complete all course work within a specified time period.
 A practical exam can only be made up in the event of serious illness or death of family; in all other cases, a student must take a zero for the missed practical exam.